postcss/postcss/README.md

 [Rework] was a first CSS postprocessors framework.
 PostCSS is very similar to it.

-But Rework right now doesn’t support source maps.
+But Rework generate source map only for it own changes.
+It doesn’t apply previous source map (for example, from Sass).

 Also Rework has no high level API and doesn’t preserve formatting and indentations while transforming your CSS.
 Thus it can’t be used